Lacunary sequences whose reciprocal sums represent all rational numbers in an interval: General necessary conditions

 \begin{proof} For compactness of $A((x_i)_{i=1}^{\infty})$ one only needs the (absolute) convergence of the series $\sum_i x_i$; see \cite{Kak14a,Kak14b} or the more recent references mentioned after \cite[Theorem 21.4]{BFP13}.
 Let us turn to the claim about its interior.
 If $i_1<i_2<i_3<\cdots$ are precisely the indices $i$ for which \eqref{eq:Cantor1} holds, then, for every $k\in\mathbb{N}$, the set $A((x_i)_{i=1}^{\infty})$ is contained in the union of closed intervals

-each of which has length $r_k:=\sum_{j>i_k}x_j$.
+each of which has length $r_k:=\sum_{j=i_k+1}^{\infty}x_j$.
 These intervals have disjoint interiors and appear on the real line in the increasing order with respect to the lexicographical order on the tuples $(\epsilon_1,\ldots,\epsilon_{i_k})$ from $\{0,1\}^{i_k}$.
-Namely, if $(\epsilon_1,\ldots,\epsilon_{i_k})$ precedes $(\epsilon'_1,\ldots,\epsilon'_{i_k})$ and $1\leqslant l\leqslant i_k$ is the smallest index at which these tuples differ (so that $0=\epsilon_l<\epsilon'_l=1$), then the intervals
+Namely, if $(\epsilon_1,\ldots,\epsilon_{i_k})$ precedes $(\epsilon'_1,\ldots,\epsilon'_{i_k})$ and $1\leqslant \ell\leqslant i_k$ is the smallest index at which these tuples differ (so that $0=\epsilon_\ell<\epsilon'_\ell=1$), then the intervals {\allowdisplaybreaks

-satisfy
+} satisfy {\allowdisplaybreaks

-so $I$ is to the left of $I'$ and they can only touch at the endpoints.
-The inequality is strict when $l=i_k$, since we can then apply \eqref{eq:Cantor1} instead of \eqref{eq:Cantor0}.
-When $l<i_k$, the inequality is also strict unless the two tuples determining $I$ and $I'$ respectively read
+} so $I$ is to the left of $I'$ and they can only touch at the endpoints.
+The inequality is strict when $\ell=i_k$, since we can then apply \eqref{eq:Cantor1} instead of \eqref{eq:Cantor0}.
+When $\ell<i_k$, the inequality is also strict unless the two tuples determining $I$ and $I'$ respectively read

-Consequently, each interval from the union \eqref{eq:unionint} can touch at most one other interval.
+Consequently, each interval from the union $\mathcal{U}$ can touch at most one other interval.
 We conclude that $A((x_i)_{i=1}^{\infty})$ is, in fact, contained in the union of disjoint closed intervals of length at most $2r_k$.
 Since $r_k$ tends to $0$ as $k\to\infty$ (due to the convergence of $\sum_j x_j$), we see that the achievement set cannot contain a non-degenerate interval. \end{proof}

 We would like to point out that condition \eqref{eq:Cantor1} by itself is not sufficient to deduce that the achievement set has empty interior, as the so-called \emph{Cantorval} does have non-empty interior; see the examples constructed in \cite{WS80,GN88}, noting that this suggestive name was invented later.
+The Guthrie--Nymann Cantorval \cite{GN88} is defined as the achievement set $A((x_i)_{i=1}^{\infty})$, where